Junyu-Jiang0508/Taiwan_Framing_Discourse/README.md

 - Store the **Python scripts** that implement the end-to-end pipeline:
   - from raw text → analysis units → LLM-assisted frame labels → merged framing database;
   - plus downstream analyses (equivalence chains, nodal signifiers, antagonistic boundaries).
+- Maintain the **label documentation and manual sets** used in the project:
+  - `05_labels_guidance/` holds label schemas, coding guidance, and prompt-ready definitions.
+  - `06_manual_sets/` holds manually curated validation sets and exemplar subsets.
 - Document the **methodology** used in the accompanying paper / thesis.
 - Provide a template for others to **adapt the pipeline** to their own corpora.